HomeRefill/come-to-homerefill/tests/mobile/README.md

 * First of all, it should compile and run without errors.

-* Make the tests described on https://developer.android.com/training/testing/fundamentals.
+* Make the tests described on https://developer.android.com/training/testing/fundamentals. (if it was an android application)

 * Despite the project simplicity, don't ignore development and architecture best practices.
 It's expected that code architecture will be structured to support project growth.